 At the mobilization’s peak in April, 3,646 personnel responded to the COVID-19 crisis.
 As 2020 winds down, 1,682 National Guard personnel remain on duty in the state for Operation COVID-19.

 The New York National Guard received 975 doses of the vaccine developed in a partnership between Pfizer Inc. (NYSE:PFE), of New York, and BioNTech SE (NASDAQ:BNTX), of Mainz, Germany, on Dec.
 16 that were administered by Dec.
 20 to fellow soldiers and airmen working in health care or on the COVID-19 task force.
-In the effort, New York participated in the Department of Defense effort to administer 44,000 vaccine doses worldwide.
+In the effort, New York participated in the Department of Defense plan to administer 44,000 vaccine doses worldwide.

 As of Dec.
 30, the New York National Guard in 2020 had collected 14,269 antibody tests; conducted 2,179 COVID-19 tests at nursing homes; recovered 2,882 human remains in New York City, Long Island and Westchester; distributed 112,707 gallons of hand sanitizer; fielded 278,162 calls about COVID-19; prepared 444,987 meals; tested the fit of N-95 masks for 1,889 personnel; and cleaned 907,000 square feet at 22 locations.